PratyakshSahai/Tic-Tac-Toe-Game/README.md

-# Tic-Tac-Toe (C Console Game)
+# Tic-Tac-Toe (Console Game)

-A simple 2-player Tic-Tac-Toe game written in C, played in the terminal.
+A simple 2-player Tic-Tac-Toe game played in the terminal.
 Players take turns entering positions 1–9 to place `X` or `O` on a 3×3 grid.

 ## Features